nicola-guidi/HTB-Walkthorughs/responder-walkthrough/walkthrough.md

 ## Conclusion

 For this walkthrough, I chose to take a different approach than the official Hack The Box methodology.
-HTB breaks down the `Responder` challenge into eleven guided tasks, leading the user step-by-step with specific questions towards the flag.
-Instead, I decided to follow a more `black-box methodology`, approaching the machine as a real-world engagement — without hints or a strict path laid out.
+HTB breaks down the **Responder** challenge into eleven guided tasks, leading the user step-by-step with specific questions towards the flag.
+Instead, I decided to follow a more **black-box** methodology, approaching the machine as a real-world engagement — without hints or a strict path laid out.

 This meant relying on careful enumeration, logical reasoning, and chaining vulnerabilities based on the information uncovered during the whole process.
 I believe this approach provides a deeper learning experience, helping to develop the skills needed to tackle similar challenges in less guided, more realistic scenarios.